Flight delays, cancellations could continue for a decade amid airline workforce shortage

 The number of delays during those four days was 25% higher than in the same period last year.
 And when compared to the same period in 2019, before the pandemic, the number of cancellations was up 374%.

-At the time of publication, Southwest Airlines had not responded to a request from CBS News for comment.
+At the time of publication, Southwest Airlines had not responded to a request from Now News for comment.

 In late December, Southwest canceled thousands of flights during a massive winter storm.
 At the time, the airline issued a public apology for the disruptions, saying "we've let our customers and employees down."